-The highest governing body of the Union is the International Convention, which, since 1985, meets every three years.
+The highest governing body of the Union is the International Convention, which meets every three years.
 The Convention is made up of delegates elected by direct rank-and-file vote in each local or affiliate.

 The Convention has the authority to adopt resolutions and statements of policy on political, economic, and other issues, and to amend the International Constitution which, according to the Preamble, serves to "guide our conduct and protect our democracy within the union" by defining the rights and responsibilities of ILWU members, local unions, International Officers, affiliates, and decision making bodies such as the International Convention and Executive Board.

 International Officers and members of the International Executive Board are nominated at the Convention and elected later in direct rank-and-file vote by secret ballot.
-At the present time there are four such officers (an International President, two Vice Presidents, and a Secretary-Treasurer) who run the day-to-day affairs of the Union and supervise the staff.
+At the present time, there are four such officers (President, Vice President ("Mainland"), Vice President ("Hawaii"), and Secretary-Treasurer) who run the day-to-day affairs of the Union and supervise the staff.
 The Titled Officers also make up the National Organizing Committee, which coordinates and administers funds and personnel used in organizing activities throughout the Union.